What we need to stay well

 Meaning and Purpose helps us to cope when life becomes difficult and stressful.
 We meet this need by being stretched mentally and physically through learning new skills, helping others and having a sense that we are connected to something larger than ourselves.

 Volunteering is a great way of having meaning and purpose.
 If you can spare any time, have a look at opportunities on the Volunteer Suffolk website.
 If you are able to work, think about what meaning and purpose your job gives you or whether you feel connected to your friends and family.
+You might also want to take on a fundraising challenge to help support local services.

 Control